Reporting results for candidates

 Derived grade results

-Schools need to provide valid, standard-specific evidence for all external entries (such as results from a formal practice assessment) in case a candidate applies for a derived grade.
-If there is no evidence available, students can't apply for derived grade application.
+Schools need to provide valid, standard-specific evidence for all external entries (such as results from a formal practice assessment) in case a candidate needs to apply for a derived grade.
+If there is no evidence available, students cannot make a derived grade application.

 Derived grades